ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 clients to make multiple requests through a proxy, so these kinds of use cases should work.]

-[NOTE: @cjpatton: Breaking the upload phase into two requests is useful for supporting Prio-like proof systems in which the leader sends the client a "challenge" it uses to generate the proof.
-(See the SIMD construction of
-{{BBCp19}}, Section 5.2.
-Here, the "challenge" is a randomly generated field element.)]

 ### Upload Start Request

 The client sends a GET request to `[leader]/[version]/[task_id]/upload_start`,